 From pre-departure to orientation, from on site to re-entry, CET provides you with the support you need every step of the way.

-You’re provided with a comprehensive insurance plan through GeoBlue that includes medical evacuation coverage.
+You’re provided with a comprehensive insurance plan through GeoBlue that even includes medical evacuation coverage.

-Your textbooks & course supplies are covered and waiting for you in Siena.
+Your textbooks and course supplies are covered and waiting for you on site.

 Complete the application through your online CET account.
 This is a brief form that asks for basic information and has a few short answer questions about why you want to study abroad.